Place: Birmingham, UK

 While in the West Midlands, HM The Queen along with HRH The Duke of Edinburg visited Birmingham’s Victoria Square at 10:10 (on the dot) on 12th of July 2012.

 The presence of the Queen is felt throughout the nation all year round, every year, but there are only a few chances to actually see her up close.
 A number of locals spend their entire lives not having seen her, while others like me get lucky, with this opportunity of a lifetime.

-My parents had previously seen the Queen once before as she drove by through a small village up North, but that had been a blink and you’ll miss appearance.
-Her visit in Birmingham was different as she was scheduled to interact with the public and spend some time in the city.
+My parents had previously seen the Queen once before as she drove by through a small village up North, but that had been a blink, and you’ll miss appearance.
+Her visit to Birmingham was different as she was scheduled to interact with the public and spend some time in the city.

 Aware of the popularity surrounding the Queen, it was only obvious that I, along with my daughter, mother, and wife, made my way to the event location a good 2 hours before her arrival, just to get a front row space.

 A quick breakfast was all we could manage while standing behind the barricade as we “protected” our hotly desired territory.
 The weather, after a few days of gloom, seemed to have opened up in anticipation of the Queen’s arrival and the sun was shining bright with pure white clouds drifting among the clear blue sky.

 Special jubilee flags swayed in the cool gentle wind with the hushed chatter between the audiences rising every few minutes as the excitement levels increased with each passing minute.